 • Eggs – it’s best if your eggs are room temperature when you add them to the batter so that they don’t cause the butter to seize up.
 You can run them under warm water for a minute, or leave them out for about 30 minutes before mixing.

-• Milk - whole milk is best.
+• Milk – whole milk is best and keeps the cake tender.

 • Pineapple Juice – you can use the juice reserved from your can of pineapples.
 If you used fresh, just purchase a small can of pineapple juice.